 Is Chicken Rib Meat White or Dark Meat?

-Chicken rib meat is white meat because it is located directly adjacent to the breast.
+Chicken rib meat is white meat because it is directly adjacent to the breast.
 Even though this brown meat is part of the same muscle group as the chicken breast, ribs have a slightly darker color due to the amount of myoglobin in the tissue.

-Although some experts consider chicken rib meat dark meat, others say it is still white meat because of its proximity to the breast.
+Although some experts consider chicken rib meat as dark meat, others say it is still white meat because of its proximity to the breast.

 Price of Chicken Rib Meat

-So why is chicken rib meat cheaper?
-Well, the price difference occurs because butchering the animal and leaving the rib meat attached is faster and easier than separating it.
+The price difference occurs because butchering the animal and leaving the rib meat attached is faster and easier than separating it.

 Additionally, when the chicken is cut to leave the rib meat behind, some chicken breast meat is often left as well.